 - [19.]
 In considering whether conditions could be imposed to ensure the attendance of the Applicant at trial, I am mindful of the usual conditions which include reporting, electronic monitoring device ("EMD"), and curfew.
-In my view those conditions might suffice to ensure the attendance of the Applicant at his trial, but they would not suffice to preserve public order, or to prevent re-offending, particularly where the Applicant was on bail and subject to very strict conditions at the time he was charged with the present offences.
-While I bear in mind the relative youth of the Applicant, my concerns with respect to his age must give way in this case to the need to protect public order. - [20.]
-In the circumstances and having regard to the foregoing reasons I find that the Applicant is not a fit and proper candidate to be admitted to bail.
+In my view those conditions would suffice to ensure the attendance of the Applicant at his trial, but they would not suffice to preserve public order, or to ensure the safety of the Applicant. - [20.]
+In the circumstances and having regard to the foregoing reasons, I find that the Applicant is not a fit and proper candidate to be admitted to bail.
 Bail is therefore denied.

-Dated this 23rd day of October A.D., 2924
+Dated this 8th day of October A.D., 2024

-Neil Brathwaite Justice
+Neil Brathwaite

+Justice